-The criminal defense lawyers at Shorstein, Lasnetski, & Gihon have helped many good people with theft allegations.
+The Jacksonville criminal defense lawyers at Shorstein, Lasnetski, & Gihon have helped many good people with theft allegations.
 There are many options available to a person charged or accused of theft.
-Give us a call today to discuss your pending theft charge.
+Give our theft defense attorneys a call today to discuss your pending theft charge.
 If you have a no or minimal record, there may be options available to you like pretrial diversion or withholding of adjudication, which may allow you to get your record sealed or expunged.
 If you do have a prior record, there may still be many options available.
 Give us a call so we can discuss your individual case.

 What is the difference between grand theft and petit theft?

 Grand theft is a felony.
 Petit Theft is a misdemeanor.
 A theft becomes a grand theft, and thus a felony, if the value of the property taken was $300 or more.
 It is also a felony if the item alleged to have been stolen is a firearm, a will, a motor vehicle, a construction sign, and other specific items numerated by statute.

 If this was a first offense, you may be able to get your case diverted to a pretrial diversion program.
 A pretrial diversion program is basically front-ended probation, where the State Attorney’s Office agrees to drop the charges if you complete certain conditions.
 The conditions are set by the State Attorney’s Office.
 If you successfully complete a pretrial diversion program, you may be eligible to get your record expunged.
 Even if the State Attorney’s Office refuses to divert your case to a pretrial diversion program, you may still be able to obtain a withhold of adjudication from the judge.
 If you obtain a withhold of adjudication, you may be eligible to have your record sealed.
 Give us a call to discuss your theft case and whether you may be eligible for pretrial diversion and/or sealing or expunction.